griddynamics/elasticsearch-usermonitoring-plugin/README.md

 ## How to install plugin
 First build the plugin.
-May be built both with Maven and Gradle.
-Maven requires java 8, but Gradle requires java 11.
+Minimum requirements:
+- Java >= 1.8
+- Apache Maven >= 3.3

 ### Instructions for Maven
 1. From plugin root:
 `mvn clean install`